 This solution introduces a new mechanism for the revocation check of a token by including the token generation time in an authorization token and the token revocation time in a revocation token.

 Impact on AUSF exists, i.e. AUSF generates a new key (KAUZ) with corresponding identifier (S-KID) and sends them to Authorization Function.

-Editor's Note: Further evaluation is FFS.
+The solution requires the UE to be authenticated to a 5G core.

 6.13 Solution #13: Resource owner policies based authorization mechanism

 6.13.1 Introduction